Drosophila melanogaster: Learning and memory

-Transgenesis

-It is now relatively simple to generate transgenic flies in Drosophila, relying on a variety of techniques.
-One approach of inserting foreign genes into the Drosophila genome involves P elements.
-The transposable P elements, also known as transposons, are segments of bacterial DNA that are transferred into the fly genome.
-Transgenic flies have already contributed to many scientific advances, e.g., modeling such human diseases as Parkinson's, neoplasia, obesity, and diabetes.
+Sensory systems

 Vision

 The compound eye of the fruit fly contains 760 unit eyes or ommatidia, and are one of the most advanced among insects.
 Each ommatidium contains eight photoreceptor cells (R1-8), support cells, pigment cells, and a cornea.
 Wild-type flies have reddish pigment cells, which serve to absorb excess blue light so the fly is not blinded by ambient light.
 Eye color genes regulate cellular vesicular transport.
 The enzymes needed for pigment synthesis are then transported to the cell's pigment granule, which holds pigment precursor molecules.

 Each photoreceptor cell consists of two main sections, the cell body and the rhabdomere.
 The cell body contains the nucleus, while the 100-μm-long rhabdomere is made up of toothbrush-like stacks of membrane called microvilli.
 Each microvillus is 1–2 μm in length and about 60 nm in diameter.
 The membrane of the rhabdomere is packed with about 100 million opsin molecules, the visual protein that absorbs light.
 The other visual proteins are also tightly packed into the microvilli, leaving little room for cytoplasm.